-Here is a simple, low-cost intruder detector that uses an invisible laser beam to detect the intruder.
+Here is a simple, low-cost intruder detector using laser torch to detect the intruder.
 The laser beam is produced using a 3V DC or 4.5V DC laser pointer or torch that is available in the market.
-The 3V DC or 4.5V DC power supply for the laser transmitter can also be given using a bridger ectifier or full-wave rectifier.
+The 3V DC or 4.5V DC power supply for the laser transmitter can also be given using a bridge rectifier or full-wave rectifier.

 Once the laser beam is positioned, the receiver circuit is powered by closing switch S. An alarm unit operating on 230V AC is connected to the relay RL in the receiver circuit.